init

 What these configs do is define and limit the displayed date range.
 Tasks that fall outside that specified range won't be displayed.

-Using the date parameters of the gantt.init method, as well as start_date and end_date configs will cancel the fit_tasks setting.
+Using the date parameters of init(), as well as the start_date and end_date configs, will cancel the

 If you want the time scale to be dynamically adjusted according to the date range, you can either skip these parameters or manage the time range dynamically.